-PNY has four SD card series and the X-Pro 90 SDXC UHS-II cards are the flagship offerings.
-They are available in three capacities, 64GB, 128GB and 256GB, each with claimed maximum read speeds of up to 300MB/s and writes speeds up to 280MB/s.
+PNY has four SD card series and the Elite X-Pro 90 SDXC UHS-II cards are the flagship offerings.
+They are available in three capacities, 64GB, 128GB, and 256GB, each with claimed maximum read speeds of up to 300MB/s and write speeds of up to 280MB/s.
 In addition, as V90 cards, the minimum read and write speeds are 90MB/s, making them suitable for recording high-resolution stills at fast continuous shooting rates as well as 4K video and some 8K video.

 Max read speed: 300MB/s